Parasmani-yogi/Olympics-Data-Analysis/README.md

-# Olympic Analysis
+# Olympics-Data-Analysis

 ## Overview
-This project provides an interactive analysis of the Summer Olympics dataset.
+This project includes the analysis of the Summer Olympics until 2016.
 Using Python libraries such as **Pandas**, **NumPy**, **Seaborn**, and **Plotly**, the project explores historical performance trends across countries, athletes, and sports.

 A **Streamlit web application** has been developed for an intuitive interface, and the app is also deployed on **AWS EC2** for online access.